omicsNLP/Auto-CORPus/README.md

 $ pip install --upgrade pip

-or you might need to install the Microsoft Build Tools for Visual Studio (see https://www.scivision.dev/python-windows-visual-c-14-required for minimal installation requirements so that python-Levenshtein package can be installed) first and then re run
+Or you might need to install the Microsoft Build Tools for Visual Studio (see https://www.scivision.dev/python-windows-visual-c-14-required for minimal installation requirements so that python-Levenshtein package can be installed) first and then re-run

 $ pip install .